morganoleary/Friends-Trivia-Quiz/README.md

 	- A link to the beginning of the quiz is provided for easy navigation to the correct site.
 ![404 error page](assets/images/readme-images/404page.png)

+### Future Features
+- With more time, I would like to implement a score board to allow users to see their score compared to previous users.

 ## Testing

 Validator testing: